paulvha/ThingMagic/SerialPassthrough/README.md

  *************************************************************************************

   It has been tested against the standard demo.c example from the Mercury API, accept for the addition mentioned in point 2.
+THis was running on Ubuntu 18.04.
+  I have not been able to connect using the UAR on windows 10.
+I suspect a driver issue with he CH340.
+  Search on CH340 driver windows 10 will show a list of people suffering the same issue. more work needed on that I assume

   !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
   This is not a stable connection for a number of reasons :